grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image88.jpeg" alt-text="A close up of a device.":::

-2. Use a 3IP Torx Plus screwdriver to tighten the 1 screw.
+2. Use a 3IP Torx Plus screwdriver to tighten the one screw.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

 3. Use plastic tweezers to line up and install the USB-A and Audio Jack